 In the 1990s, Havel came up with an idea, which was realised in 1996 by architects Vlado Milunia and Frank Gerri.
 The two towers of the building, one straight and the other deformed, symbolise dancing people.

 They are jokingly called “Ginger and Fred,” after the famous pair of American dancers.
-The Dancing House was created as an office centre, but since 2016 there has been a four-star hotel inside, which offers great views of Prague.
+The Dancing House was created as an office centre, but since 2016, a four-star hotel has been located inside, which offers great views of Prague.

 Church of St. John of Nepomuk (Žďár nad Sázavou)

 The Church of St. John of Nepomuk’s history begins relatively recently, in 1720, on the Green Mountain near the town of Žďár nad Sázavou.
-The project was Czech architect Jan Santini’s original work, who had a hand in creating more than one church and monastery in the Czech Republic.
+The project was the original work of Czech architect Jan Santini, who had a hand in creating more than one church and monastery in the Czech Republic.

-The church is in the form of a five-pointed star, which, according to legend, appeared above St. John at the moment of his death.
-Of particular interest, however, is the wall around the church, which looks like a star twinkling in the sky.
+According to legend, the church is in the form of a five-pointed star, which appeared above St. John at the moment of his death.
+However, the wall around the church is of particular interest, which looks like a star twinkling in the sky.

 These forms are due to Santini’s reverence for numbers and their meaning, and the meaning hidden by the architect in the shape of his buildings is still debated today.
-The church itself is active, and around the church is a cemetery, in which are buried many revered clergypersons and famous Czechs.
+The church itself is active, and around the church is a cemetery, in which many revered clergypersons and famous Czechs are buried.

 Bouzov Castle (Bouzov v.)

-The first owner of the castle from the 14th century was landowner Bouzov, after whom the settlement was named.
-Later it changed hands so often that, contrary to popular tradition, some owners did not manage to add anything to the appearance of the castle.
+The castle’s first owner from the 14th century was landowner Bouzov, after whom the settlement was named.
+Later, it changed hands so often that, contrary to popular tradition, some owners did not manage to add anything to the castle’s appearance.

-The castle was used as a prison during the Thirty Years’ War; in 1939, it served as one of the SS headquarters, and its premises were used for the storage of confiscated valuables.
+The castle was used as a prison during the Thirty Years’ War; in 1939, it served as one of the SS headquarters, and its premises were used to store confiscated valuables.

 After the war, Bouzov became state property, and with the dissolution of Czechoslovakia, the Teutonic Order claimed possession of the castle but never got anywhere.
 Today, Bouzov is the main attraction in the vicinity, visited by thousands of tourists from all over the world every year.

 The Czech Republic has so much to offer its visitors!
 Between its historical locations beaming with thousands of years of history within its walls and breathtaking landscapes that make you forget all about your troubles, the Czech Republic has something for everyone.
-As if the country doesn’t have enough to its favour, it is also one of the cheapest travel destinations!
+If the country doesn’t have enough in its favour, it is also one of the cheapest travel destinations!